NouiliKh/kotbedding/README.md

 # kotbedding
-A main.kotlin library that allows the use of embedding models
+A project that allows the use of embedding models